Code360In/katacoda-scenarios-32/python JSON exercise/step5.md

 Define `ex4.py` as follows.
 Complete the function `f4()` such that it will

-* print the order ID, userID, date, and total amount of the order for the given order,
+* print the order ID, userID, date, and total amount of the given order (specified by order_id)

-* return the number of products with price higher than p
+* return the total amount of the given order

 <pre class="file" data-filename="ex4.py" data-target="replace">
 import json